 The Department does not count the participation of a DBE subcontractor toward a contractor's final compliance with its DBE obligations on a contract until the amount being counted has actually been paid to the DBE.
 49 CFR § 26.55 (h)

-The Department will count DBE participation toward our overall annual goal as provided in 49 CFR § 26.55 as noted below.
+The Department will count DBE participation toward our overall annual goal as noted below.